dalaiden/DTM-model/README.md

-# DTM

 ![alt text](https://github.com/dalaiden/DTM-model/blob/master/logo.png)

-DTM is a transport model of Arctic Driftwood.
+**DTM is a transport model of Arctic Driftwood.**

 Into the model, driftwood drifts with the sea ice as long as the sea ice is present (exprimed by a threshold).

 The model needs 4 inputs: